 - Emergent solos, duets, and group work

 - live feed special effects

-Performer Maker Self (3 or one day options) – This workshop touches on the basic modalities of improvisation—exploring space, time, solos and pairings, moving from impulse vs. moving from memory or imagination.
+Performer Maker Self (sample 3 or one-day options workshop) – This workshop touches on the basic modalities of improvisation—exploring space, time, solos, and pairings, moving from impulse vs. moving from memory or imagination.

 This workshop is catered towards dancers new to improvisation or seasoned improvisers, who would like to check in and learn a different style of improvisation.

 Day 1 – one session – We will discuss space and how to compose it.
 Using the different ways we can see and perceive, we will do group scores in composing the space.
 We will borrow techniques from Simone Forti.